 Some restaurants have taken to using personalized incentives to attract customers during specific periods.
 An obvious example would be to offer a special price on two products that a customer really likes during a certain time of day or the week.

 Forecasting can reveal insights on future purchases, consumer behavior, and average spend, shedding light on what businesses can expect and what they need to be prepared for.

 Having that insight allows the business to not only plan for the future, but also to find ways of boosting restaurant sales from certain customer segments using a proactive approach.
 An example of this could be targeting a group of customers that typically order the same predictable items and creating a promotion to get them to explore new options.

 6. Replicate your success

 Within marketing specifically, you can use data to analyze where your efforts have been successful and replicate those past successes.

 It might be that a campaign launched over the holidays helped drive many families to your restaurant.
 Data will allow you to identify where these success stories are happening and how you can repeat them for a similar outcome.

-Restaurants might be facing up to a whole world of challenges, but data can provide you with the competitive edge.
 Check out the slideshow below to get a glimpse of how the leading chains are using data to their advantage.